Survey time period

 U.S. Department of Transportation, Research and Innovative Technology Administration, Bureau of Transportation Statistics

-air miles, air traffic, aircraft, airline, airlines, airport, airport, airports, airports, container market, departure delay, departures, flight, flight plans, flight schedule, flights
+air miles, air traffic, aircraft, aircraft, airline, airlines, airport, airport, airports, airports, container market, departure delay, departures, flight, flight plans, flight schedule, flights, run, take-off

 The source specifies: